 Welcoming Communities Grey Bruce encourages citizens and candidates for municipal office to consider the importance of welcoming and supporting newcomers, immigrants and refugees to our area.
 Municipal councils can address these concerns by ensuring their local policies and programs do not discriminate against people with diverse backgrounds and can set the tone through welcoming and inclusive policy initiatives.

 “We All Win – Diversity on Council” provides resources and tools on diversity and inclusion on municipal councils (Source: Association of Municipalities of Ontario, 2022).

 Tamarack Institute’s Communities Ending Poverty (CEP) members hosted two conversations that explored how members were developing, implementing, and centering anti-racist and equity frameworks in their anti-poverty work.

-- electHERnow.ca Grey Bruce is a non-partisan volunteer group committed to gender balance in the municipal government.
-They provide a breakdown of women municipal representatives for each municipality.
-They also provide Free online campaign resources for women running in the 2022 Municipal Election.
+electHERnow.ca Grey Bruce is a non-partisan volunteer group committed to gender balance in the municipal government.
+They have provided a breakdown of women municipal representatives for each municipality.

 - In Grey Bruce, 27% of municipal positions were held by women prior to the 2022 municipal election.
 As of October 24, 2022, 29% of municipal positions in Grey Bruce are held by women, whereas 51% of the Grey Bruce region’s population are women.
 (Source: 2021 Census Release of Population/Gender and electHERnow.ca).

 - At the County level, 38% of Bruce County Council positions are held by women and 28% of Grey County Council positions are held by women.

 Municipal Election Statistics provides a running analysis of previous election results as well as the 2022 election results.
 For a list of elected council members and voter statistics click on each respective municipality link below: